West Hollywood, CA 2023

 Explore Related Insights

-Which people did deputies stop and search?
+Which drivers did deputies stop and search?

-According to LASD West Hollywood Station data:
+According to Los Angeles County Sheriff’s Department West Hollywood Station data:

-18% of all people stopped between 2018 and 2021 were Black.
+18% of all drivers stopped between 2018 and 2021 were Black.

-20% of all people stopped between 2018 and 2021 were Latinx.
+20% of all drivers stopped between 2018 and 2021 were Latinx.

-51% of all people stopped between 2018 and 2021 were White.
+51% of all drivers stopped between 2018 and 2021 were White.

-Which people did deputies search at stops?
+Which drivers did deputies search at stops?

 Explore Related Insights

-Which people did deputies stop?
+Which pedestrians did deputies stop?

-According to LASD West Hollywood Station data:
+According to Los Angeles County Sheriff’s Department West Hollywood Station data:

 Explore Related Insights